GrupEstructuraElectronicaSimetria/cosymlib/docs/run.rst

   * -c int
   * -o output_name

-where "int" flag is the position of the central atom in your molecule if exist.
+where :param:`int` flag is the position of the central atom in your molecule if exist.

 Examples
 --------